kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

     ```bash
     apt-get install -y containerd
     ```
-1. Configure the container runtime to use systemd CGroups.
+1. Configure the container runtime to use systemd Cgroups.
 This part is the bit many students miss, and if not done results in a controlplane that comes up, then all the pods start crashlooping. `kubectl` will also fail with an error like `The connection to the server x.x.x.x:6443 was refused - did you specify the right host or port?`

     1. Create default configuration